coleifer/peewee/docs/peewee/database.rst

 .. note::
     For web applications or any multi-threaded (including green threads!) app, it is best to set ``threadlocals=True`` when instantiating your database.

+    As of version 2.3.3, this is the default behavior when instantiating your database, but for earlier versions you will need to specify this manually.

 .. _deferring_initialization: